 NAP funding cannot be transferred between schools.
 NAP teacher allocations are provided through targeted funding and are based on the continued enrolment of eligible newly arrived EAL/D students at Beginning and Emerging phases.
-The teacher allocation indicated in the NAP advice email may change if an eligible student leaves the school.
+The allocation provided in the NAP advice may change if these students leave the school.